Skip to content

 GEORGIA CRIMINAL DEFENSE LAWYERS EDUCATIONAL FOUNDATION "GCDLEF"

 Al waged a courageous fight with cancer, but died at age 55, long before his time.
 At his memorial service, Andrew Young said, “Al Horn saw it as his duty in life to comfort the afflicted and to afflict the comfortable.”
 Since 1985, the Al Horn Scholarship has helped send more than 190 GACDL members to NCDC.
-Donations to assist lawyers in attending NCDC help improve the quality of criminal defense in Georgia and continue to honor the memory of a gifted trial lawyer and even better person, Al Horn
+Donations to assist lawyers in attending NCDC help improve the quality of criminal defense in Georgia and continue to honor the memory of a gifted trial lawyer and even better person, Al Horn.

-This scholarship is named after Debra Blum, a dedicated and talented attorney committed to mental health advocacy.
+This scholarship honors the memory of Debra Blum, a dedicated and talented attorney committed to mental health advocacy.
 Debra was instrumental in forming the Mental Health Advocacy Division of what was then the Georgia Indigent Defense Council (now the Georgia Public Defender Council).
-The division is now known as the Office of the Mental Health Advocate (OMHA) which oversees the treatment and review process for those acquitted in Georgia courts by reason of insanity.
+The division is now known as the Office of the Mental Health Advocate, which oversees the treatment and review process for those acquitted in Georgia courts by reason of insanity.
 Debra had previously attended the New York School of Law’s mental disability law course and found it valuable.
-Debra was married to 2016 GACDL President Bob Rubin when she died in 2005 after waging a lengthy and brutal fight with cancer.
-Because mental health issues are so often intertwined with criminal defense matters, this scholarship improves the quality of criminal defense in Georgia, while honoring the memory of Debra Blum.
+Debra was married to 2016 GACDL President Bob Rubin when she died in 2005 after waging a lengthy fight with cancer.
+Because mental health issues are so often intertwined with criminal defense matters, this scholarship improves the quality of criminal defense in Georgia.

-Each of these scholarship programs were created to honor the legacy of someone special whose efforts contributed substantially to the quality of criminal defense, while enhancing the GACDL in the process.
-Each donation serves the dual purpose of continuing to improve the quality of criminal defense while honoring individuals whose good works are worthy of remembrance and tribute.
+Each of these scholarship programs was created to honor the legacy of someone whose unique efforts contributed substantially to the quality of criminal defense, while also enhancing and serving the GACDL community.
+Each donation to GCDLEF serves the dual purpose of continuing to improve the quality of criminal defense while honoring individuals whose good works are worthy of tribute, while enabling lawyers to receive excellent education who may otherwise not be able to do so.

-All contributions to GCDLEF support these very worthwhile programs and enable persons to attend who may otherwise not be able to do so.
 Please donate!
-Make your check payable to GCDLEF and mail it to 215 Church St. Suite 111, Decatur, Georgia 30030.
+Make your check payable to GCDLEF and mail it to 215 Church St., Suite 111, Decatur, Georgia 30030.
 Indicate your preference as to which scholarship you wish to support.
 If you do not indicate a preference, your donation will be included in the general fund.

 Scroll To Top